eitan9611/DBProject/README.md

 🔹 4.
 DSD After Integration

 <img width="368" alt="DSD_together" src="https://github.com/user-attachments/assets/63efe6c6-1be7-4a7c-8143-a376670af467" />

-2.We were tasked with integrating our database with Noam’s database.
+### 2. We were tasked with integrating our database with Noam’s database.

 In our initial analysis of the combined ERD diagrams, we identified two key aspects that required attention:

-Harmonizing the Equipment tables from both databases to create a unified structure.
+- **Harmonizing the Equipment tables** from both databases to create a unified structure.

-Creating a shared Employee table from which both Noam’s Trainer table and our Maintenance_Technician table would inherit, as both represent types of employees.
+- **Creating a shared `Employee` table**, from which both Noam’s `Trainer` table and our `Maintenance_Technician` table would inherit, as both represent types of employees.
   This integration was based on common conceptual attributes.

 3.Integration Process Between Our Database and Noam’s Step 1: Aligning the Equipment Tables